SumoLogic/sumologic-kubernetes-collection/docs/ipv6.md

 ### 2. Ensure that a NAT Gateway/Internet gateway is provisioned to reach public ipv4 endpoints

-##### 2.1.
-If your worker nodes are in public subnet and you are using AWS VPC-CNI, then please make sure ipv4 external route is added.
+#### 2.1.
+If your worker nodes are in public subnet and you are using AWS VPC-CNI, then please make sure ipv4 external route is added

 Make sure that the subnet’s Route table has a route from IPv4(local) to Internet gateway.
 This is to ensure that ipv4 traffic from your cluster can reach internet.
 Ex.
 0.0.0.0/0→igw-XXX (Internet Gateway)